Living a Balanced Life: How to Lower Inflammation Naturally with Diet and Lifestyle Changes

 - Legumes: Legumes, such as lentils, chickpeas, and black beans, are excellent additions to an anti-inflammatory diet, as they’re rich in fiber, protein, and antioxidants.

-- Whole grains: Quinoa and brown rice are anti-inflammatory foods packed with fiber and nutrients that help regulate your inflammatory response.
+- Gluten free grain alternatives: Quinoa and millet are anti inflammatory, fiber rich foods packed with nutrients that help regulate the body’s inflammatory response.

 - Green tea: Not just soothing, green tea is rich in anti-inflammatory compounds that help lower inflammation levels and support heart health.